Donny McCaslin & David Bowie – Blackstar Saxophonist and Final Collaborator

 Released in 2023, I Want More continued McCaslin’s exploration of genre-defying music.

-Produced and mixed with a strong emphasis on atmosphere and sonic texture, the album combined jazz improvisation with elements of electronica, post-rock and experimental composition.
+Produced by David Fridmann and primarily mixed by Fridmann, with Steve Wall mixing one track, the album combined jazz improvisation with elements of electronica, post-rock and experimental composition, with a strong emphasis on atmosphere and sonic texture.

 Critics praised the record for refusing to fit neatly into any single category, a quality that many listeners recognised as being spiritually aligned with Bowie’s own approach to artistic reinvention.